Domain generalization in deep learning for contrast-enhanced imaging: Results

 \subsection{Experiment 1: Effect of data augmentation}

-In the first experiment, we will evaluate the added value of the different types of data augmentation, including spatial and intensity-based data augmentations.
+In the first experiment, the added value of the different types of data augmentation is evaluated, including spatial and intensity-based data augmentations.
 Figure \ref{fig:generalization} shows the comparative results obtained by three different models: (i) a single-center model without data augmentation (blue line), (ii) a single-center model with spatial data augmentation (orange), and (iii) a single-center model enriched with both spatial and intensity based data augmentations (green).
-The datasets/centers used for training the single-center model, as well as for testing unseen LGE-MRI images, were permuted to test data augmentation under different scenarios (e.g. sample size).
-It can be seen from the results that, independently of the clinical center used for training, data augmentation consistently improves the segmentation performance for LGE-MRI, increasing the DC value up to 0.7 units with respect to the baseline model without data augmentation.
-Furthermore, the results in Figure \ref{fig:generalization} show that while most of the improvement can be achieved by spatial data augmentation (orange line), intensity-based data augmentation adds value to the approach, in particular when training on the largest sample (EMIDEC) and testing on the smaller samples (MSCMR, VH and STPAU).
-Having demonstrated the added value of data augmentation, it will be included in all subsequent experiments and results.
+As observed in the results, data augmentation consistently improves the segmentation performance for LGE-MRI independently of the clinical center used for training, increasing the DC value up to 0.6 units with respect to the baseline model without data augmentation.
+Furthermore, the results in Figure \ref{fig:generalization} show that while most of the improvement can be achieved by spatial data augmentation (orange line), intensity-based data augmentation adds value to the approach, in particular when training on the largest sample (EMIDEC) and testing on smaller samples (MSCMR, VH and STPAU).
+Having demonstrated the added value of data augmentation, all subsequent experiments are performed using spatial- and intensity-based data augmentation.